Parenting Skills: Divorce

-The following five questions are topics children of divorce often struggle with but don’t know how to talk about.
+The following five questions are issues children of divorce often struggle with but don’t know how to talk about.

 What will divorce mean for me?

 Ideally, children experiencing divorce should begin to learn what divorce will mean for them before the separation.
-Parents should explain the decision and what life will look like for the child.
+Parents should explain the decision and how it will affect their everyday life.

 Children may have questions about where and with whom they’ll live, what will happen to an absent parent and more.
-Establishing open communication and trust despite the separation is essential to help the child process their emotions and changes rather than suppressing them.
+Establishing open communication and trust despite the separation is essential to help the child process their emotions about the changes rather than suppressing them.

 Is it okay to feel angry?

 Some children may feel angry about the situation, but anger is a complex emotion to understand.
 Many children don’t understand why they feel angry and are unsure if they’re allowed to feel it.
 As a result, they suppress their anger, which can lead to challenging feelings like depression and anxiety.

 During and after the divorce, parents can help their children by staying alert to increased habits of isolation, aggression, disobedience, recklessness, apathy or other unusual behaviors.
 It’s normal for children to act differently during times of significant life change.
 But most children need a parent or adult they trust to help them balance the urge to suppress their anger or recklessly express it.

 Why does it hurt so much?

 Unfortunately, there are many similarities between the grief following divorce and the grief following death.
 Children need to deal with the losses that divorce brings.